pageuppeople-opensource/relational-data-loader/README.md

 ### Linting

-Use autopep8 before pushing commits
+Use autopep8 before pushing commits (include the "." for the folder)

-`>>>autopep8 --in-place --aggressive --aggressive -r --max-line-length=120 .`
+`>>>autopep8 --in-place --aggressive --aggressive --recursive --max-line-length=120 .`

 Use the following vscode settings by either: